The Man Who Killed Don Quixote: He Dreams of Giants

-Keith Fulton and Louis Pepe, the writers and directors of Lost in La Mancha, released a follow-up film, titled He Dreams of Giants, which covers the entire history of the film's making, with particular focus on what happened after the events depicted in Lost in La Mancha.
-The documentary film was released on November 10, 2019.
-Pepe said that the film is "more introspective" than Lost in La Mancha: "This is more a film about an internal struggle in an artist's mind.
-What is it like for an artist to be standing on the brink of actually finishing this project finally? [...]
-Even on the set we would say the conflicts raging around Terry right now of making the movie are not nearly as interesting as what's going on inside his head."
+Keith Fulton and Louis Pepe, the writers and directors of Lost in La Mancha, released a follow-up film, He Dreams of Giants.
+It covers the entire history of making The Man Who Killed Don Quixote, with particular focus on what happened after the events depicted in Lost in La Mancha.
+He Dreams of Giants was released on November 10, 2019.
+Pepe considered the film "more introspective" than Lost in La Mancha, stating: